ColeTownsend/Handlebar/README.md

 Use
 ===

 Ready to use Handlebar on your blog?
 Awesome!
-Just visit [here](http://bit.ly/handlebarWP), and it will download a ZIP file to your downloads folder (it's just a link to downlaod the ZIP to the right, but I'd like to keep track of downloads.
+Just visit [here](http://bit.ly/handlebarWP), and it will download a ZIP file to your downloads folder (it's just a link to download the ZIP to the right, but I'd like to keep track of downloads.
 From there, just extract the ZIP, and upload the file titled 'Handlebar-master' to your WordPress install.
 Easy, peasy.
 Lemon squeezy.

 In the Wild
 =====